convox/convox/docs/deployment/scaling.md

 Then add the metric to your cluster via `kubectl apply -f page-views-metrics.yaml`

-Now we are going configure the `convox.yaml` from our nodejs app to autoscale based on this newly created metric.
-You can find this
+Now we are going to look at the configuration of the `convox.yaml` from our nodejs app to autoscale based on this newly created metric.

  We will specify the `datadogmetric` object name in the `scale.targets[].external section`.
 The `datadogmetric` object name convention to use in `scale.targets[].external` section is : `datadogmetric@<namespace>:<datadogmetric_name>`